Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Hypothesis Testing for the Linear Combination

 \section{Hypothesis Testing for the Linear Combination}

 Our results presented thus far are for the hypothesis testing (\ref{eq:test theta}), where $\theta$ is simply a single element in $\bbeta$.
-In applications, researchers may also be interested in the hypothesis testing (\ref{eq:test MCID}), a linear combination of the parameter $\bbeta$.
+In applications, researchers may be more interested in the hypothesis testing (\ref{eq:test MCID}), a linear combination of the parameter $\bbeta$.
 For example, as we mentioned at the beginning of Section~\ref{method}, in the study of inferring iMCID, it is of interest to test $\bc_0^T\bbeta^*=0$ where $\bc_0$ represents the realized value of a new patient's clinical profile and we assume $c_{01}\neq 0$ without loss of generality.
-Below, we show that all the methods and results developed for (\ref{eq:test theta}) can be extended to (\ref{eq:test MCID}) in a parallel manner.
+The methods and results for (\ref{eq:test theta}) are essential.
+Below, we show that, in a parallel manner, all of them can be developed for (\ref{eq:test MCID}) which is more applicable in scientific applications.
+We also point out, technically, our methods and results can be further extended to a more general null hypothesis $H_{0M}: \Mb\bbeta^*=\zero$ where $\Mb\in\RR^{m\times d}$ and $m$ is a fixed integer.

 To test the hypothesis (\ref{eq:test MCID}), consider the one to one reparametrization $(\theta,\bgamma)\rightarrow (\xi,\bgamma)$, where $\xi=\bc_0^T\bbeta$.
 Under this new set of parameters, the null hypothesis can be written as $H_{0L}: \xi^*=0$, and the smoothed surrogate loss reduces to $R^n_{\delta}(\frac{\xi-\bc_{02}^T\bgamma}{c_{01}},\bgamma)$, where we write $\bc_0 = (c_{01},\bc_{02}^T)^T$ with $\bc_{02}\in \RR^{d-1}$.
 Define $\bC = \in \RR^{d\times d}$.
 From the chain rule, we can show that \beq &\nabla_{(\xi,\bgamma)} R^n_{\delta}(\frac{\xi-\bc_{02}^T\bgamma}{c_{01}},\bgamma) = \bC \nabla R_\delta^n(\theta,\bgamma),~~\nabla^2_{(\xi,\bgamma),(\xi,\bgamma)} R^n_{\delta}(\frac{\xi-\bc_{02}^T\bgamma}{c_{01}},\bgamma) = \bC\nabla^2 R_\delta^n(\theta,\bgamma)\bC^T, \eeq and similarly for $R_\delta(\frac{\xi-\bc_{02}^T\bgamma}{c_{01}},\bgamma)$ and $R(\frac{\xi-\bc_{02}^T\bgamma}{c_{01}},\bgamma)$.
 Therefore, following the same idea as in Section \ref{method}, we define the smoothed decorrelated score as \beq S^L_{\delta}(\xi,\bgamma,\bomega^*_L)=\nabla_\xi R^n_{\delta}(\frac{\xi-\bc_{02}^T\bgamma}{c_{01}},\bgamma)-\bomega^{*T}_L\nabla_{\bgamma} R^n_{\delta}(\frac{\xi-\bc_{02}^T\bgamma}{c_{01}},\bgamma), \eeq where $\bomega^*_L = \Big [ \nabla^2_{\bgamma,\bgamma} R(\frac{\xi-\bc_{02}^T\bgamma}{c_{01}},\bgamma) \Big ]^{-1}\nabla^2_{\bgamma,\xi} R(\frac{\xi-\bc_{02}^T\bgamma}{c_{01}},\bgamma).$